 2.3.
-CHEMISTRY AND LAW
+CHEMISTRY & LAW

 Rules-and the surrogate structures of surveillance and management which give them teeth-do not rid players of their guiding, "algorithmic" values, which take environment as input.
 Rather, they seem to alter the available modes of player expression, to make some outlets available or unavailable.
 Like the problem in artificial intelligence of the "nearest unblocked strategy," the values and intentions which gave rise to a banned behavior do not disappear upon its banning.
 Instead, these desires have merely been re-channeled into the "nearest unblocked" action.

-50 In New York and a number of other cities, indoor dining was banned on account of the recent pandemic.
+In New York and a number of other cities, indoor dining was banned on account of the recent pandemic.
 Restaurants, scrambling to stay open, began building outdoor seating areas: first surrounded by waist-level plywood walls, a mostly symbolic boundary-then gradually scaled up, with higher walls to block the wind, and roofing for rain.
 Indoor spaces had been effectively recreated as unzoned "outdoor eating spaces."
 All the old human desires, shelter from the elements and the street, had remained, and had slowly routed around the new laws, testing its boundaries of enforcement, reinventing old tradition within a legally defensible frame.

 Nor, in most cases, does the banned behavior itself disappear entirely-it has not been made impossible, rather, it has had its cost-benefit function altered to make the behavior more expensive.
-It is always physically possible to leave work after lunch, or cheat in poker-it is merely costly (to borrow a signaling concept) be caught.7 Fair play-defined, at minimum, as adherance to letter, but often encompassing social judgments of spirit and ethos-is maintained by prohibiting known violators from entry into future games.
+It is always physically possible to leave work after lunch, or cheat in poker-it is merely costly (to borrow a signaling concept) be caught.
+Fair play-defined, at minimum, as adherance to letter, but often encompassing social judgments of spirit and ethos-is maintained by prohibiting known violators from entry into future games.
 To be caught making cheap or degenerate moves is therefore non-ergodic, and structurally analogous to death in a natural selection framework.

-7 Costly signals are sometimes thought of only in terms of the up-front cost of manufacturing a sensory display.
-This becomes particularly misleading in human affairs, where reputation systems (including ongoing surveillance and social sanctioning) make otherwise cheap signals costly (thus enabling roughly honest communication where it would otherwise be impossible).
-Post-hoc cost, and risk of incurring such costs, is a significant part of the human costly signaling landscape.
-We can see this in America's ongoing drug war, and the explosion of research chemicals8 in the 2000s and 2010s.
+We can see this in America's ongoing drug war, and the explosion of research chemicals in the 2000s and 2010s.
 These chemicals are called analogues because they are "off-by-one"-near-copies that evade the law's letter even as they deliver similar effects, defying its spirit.
-Laws like the American Analogue Act have been passed in order to blanket-ban such analogues, but determination of what counts as an analogue, and whether such vague prohibitions are Constitutional, have plagued attempts to apply them.9
+Laws like the American Analogue Act have been passed in order to blanket-ban such analogues, but determination of what counts as an analogue, and whether such